terraform-mongodbatlas-modules/terraform-mongodbatlas-push-based-log-export/examples/s3bucket-create-bucket-provided-name/README.md

-# push-based-log-export-s3_bucket - use an existing bucket
+# push-based-log-export-s3-bucket - create a new bucket with a provided name

-This example shows how you can use the push-based-log-export-s3_bucket submodule to enable push-based logging in an Atlas project using an existing s3 bucket.
+This example shows how you can use the s3 bucket submodule to enable push-based logging in an Atlas project.
+The module will create a new s3 bucket with a default name.

 ## Usage